-As of August 2020 we are updating our self-serve pricing plans from seat-based to research-based pricing.
+As of August 2020 we updated our self-serve pricing plans from seat-based to research-based pricing.
 Instead of paying per collaborator, customers now will pay for a package of sessions per year.
 Enterprise plans remain unchanged.

-All new customers from this point forward will be automatically introduced to the new pricing model.
-If you were a trial or paying customer previously, you do not have to migrate onto a new plan immediately.
+All new customers and previous customers reactivating their subscriptions from this point forward will be automatically introduced to the new pricing model.
+If you are an active customer currently, you do not have to migrate onto a new plan immediately.
 Read on for more information on the benefits of our new pricing model and how we plan to avoid any interruption for active customers.